Stephen-Ehiabhi/readitaloud/readme.md

 # ReadItAloud

 readitaloud is a RESTful API used to convert your uploaded pdf to audio.
-This PDF is converted to text and speak library is used to convert that text to audio speech.
+The text is extracted from the pdf and then converted to audio, the audio is then downloaded on the device.

 ## Badges